 What to Look for When Buying Dresses Online

 Like with any piece of clothing, the material is a critical factor that sometimes is overlooked.
-Yet it impacts how hot or cold you’ll be in the dress, the likelihood of it getting wrinkled throughout the day, and how easy it will be clean.
-If you are going to a summer wedding, you’ll want to look for materials like lyocell that promote breathability and won’t get wrinkles too easily from sitting through the entire ceremony.
+Yet it impacts how hot or cold you’ll be in the dress, the likelihood of it getting wrinkled throughout the day, and how easy it will clean.
+If you are going to a summer wedding, you’ll want to look for materials like lyocell and cotton (example: Reformation's Madden Dress) to promote breathability and prevent wrinkling as you sit through the entire ceremony.
 For colder temperatures, wool is a great breathable, wrinkle-resistant choice.

 On the other hand, if you are shopping for dresses you’ll regularly wear to work or around the house, you’ll want a fabric that won’t require dry-cleaning unless you are ready for expensive bills piling up.

 Another factor that is easily forgotten when shopping for dresses online is what bras and underwear you’ll need to wear underneath.
 While backless and plunging necklines look amazing on the mannequin, you’ll likely need a special bra (or no bra) to make it work.
-Likewise, that body-con number will likely need a seamless thong or shapewear.
+Likewise, a body-con number like this sweet and simple one from Lulus will likely need a seamless thong or shapewear.
 Nothing is worse than ordering your dream dress only to realize you don’t have the right undergarments to complete the look, so think ahead and consider adding a sticky bra or boob tape to your cart while shopping.

 What silhouettes are best for office settings?

+Not every dress is made for an office setting, and it’s easy to go from looking professional to inappropriate.
+The key to finding work-appropriate dresses is all about fit.
 “When it comes to creating a polished and professional look, the fit is super important.
-For workwear, look for a dress that fits properly through the arms and shoulders, loosely skims through the body, and hits just above or below the knee at the hem,” says Keefe.
-“Almost any silhouette can be work-appropriate if the fit is just right.
-That said, shift dresses and wrap dresses tend to be foolproof options.”
+For workwear, look for a dress that fits properly through the arms and shoulders, loosely skims through the body, and hits just above or below the knee at the hem,” says Keefe, who also notes that shift dresses and wrap dresses "tend to be foolproof options.”

 To make dresses with thin or no straps more professional, you can always throw on a blazer or sweater.
 Switching up jackets and accessories also makes your go-to office dress feel new.